Skip to main content

 Section 2: Discover Configuration

-Once the PowerShell modules have been loaded, there are two locations where Azure related settings should be verified within your Discover configuration.
+Once the PowerShell module has been loaded, there are two locations where Entra-related settings should be verified within your Discover configuration.
 First, the PowerShell authentication type and URL should be verified in the Connector settings.
 Also, the PowerShell account information should be verified in the Connector Status Utility.

 Connector Settings

-To validate the PowerShell authentication and URL in Connector settings, log into the Discover dashboard.
-Either click the red Connectors block on the home page or click Administration then Configuration/Connectors.\
+To validate the PowerShell authentication and URL in the Connector settings, log in to the Discover dashboard.
+Either click the red Connectors block on the home page or click Administration, then Configuration/Connectors.

-Select a Connector, hover over the orange MORE button, and choose connector settings
+Select a Connector, hover over the More button, and choose connector settings

 If your settings are correct, move on to the Connector Status Utility Settings section of this document.
-If you do modify the settings, be sure to click the blue UPDATE button at the bottom of the form.
-Return to the Connectors screen then hover over the green ACTION button and click Download Configuration File.
+If you do modify the settings, be sure to click the blue Update button at the bottom of the form.
+Return to the Connectors screen, then hover over the Action button and click Download Configuration File.

 Connector Status Utility Settings